A start-up project: launching an accelerator for sustainable innovation

 In March 2020, as the pandemic hit and "new normal" became the go-to phrase, I heard from many companies trying to figure out how they could integrate sustainability and social impact naturally into business strategy.
 And I realised I could use my experience with start-ups and innovation to help them transition.
 So I started Theiah, a project to accelerate the transition to sustainable business.

 Instead of developing some big overarching plan with companies (thinking and theory first, action later - quite risky and slow), an alternative model of business transformation is using pilot projects as a catalyst, running dedicated tiger teams, then scaling successes (a little well-planned theory, then iterative loops of thinking and doing at the same time).
+I call this method "acupuncture innovation".
 I ran 4-6 week accelerator programs helping companies to embed change in this way: